jhu-ip/cs220-f25/assign/hw3.md

 *	Passing an automatic check is not itself worth points.
 (There might be a nominal, low point value like 0.01 associated with a check, but that will not count in the end.)
 The checks exist to help you and the graders find obvious errors.
 This will be true for most of the assignments; the actual grades are given manually by the graders, along with comments.
 *	The automatic checks cover some of the requirements set out in the assignment, but not all.
 There will be hidden tests that test edge cases.
 In general, it is up to you to test your own work and ensure your programs satisfy all stated requirements.
 Passing all the automatic checks does not necessarily mean you will earn all the points.
 Also remember that the course staff can *not* reveal the tests or their outcomes to you.

+### Grading

+The 60 points for this assignment will be applied as follows:

+* submission, including gitlog
+* Makefile
+* testing
+* error handling
+* file input
+* output found word results to stdout
+* output best results to file
+* output grid with capitalized best word to file
+* style, including appropriate use of functions (modularization)